 1. What is the OpenChem initiative?
 OpenChem extends to an entire curriculum the benefit we have seen since 2009 from the open and free publication of individual chemistry courses.
 Originally, MIT planted the idea of making high-quality educational resources universally available and the advent of MOOCs further developed this concept by providing instructional pathways through individual courses at scale.
 However, MOOC contents usually are not available for re-use by other instructors, so UCI Open's contribution is not only to make chemistry resources available to learners, but to institutions and individual professors for their own teaching, as well.

-10. Can we provide feedback?
+11. Can we provide feedback?
 Yes, there is a page on our website for comments: http://open.uci.edu/contact.
+You can also write us at email@example.com.